verlenmot/weather-project/documentation/architecture/architecture.md

 Two subnets are constructed in order to apply VNET injection for Databricks.
 Additional rule creation is possible with the network security group.
 Access to the storage account and key vault is set to private:
-only trusted Microsoft services, the subnets and the IP address of the client on which Terraform runs have acces to it.
+only trusted Microsoft services, the subnets and the IP address of the client on which Terraform runs have access to it.

 [Virtual Network](/code/terraform/modules/azure/vnet/main.tf)

 ## Azure Data Lake Storage Gen 2

-The data from the API request is unpacked and enriched with the timestamp on which the it was requested.
+The data from the API request is unpacked and enriched with the timestamp on which it was requested.
 The files are stored in Parquet format and are partitioned on the request time and hour.
-The forecast data and realtime data are divided in separate directories.
+The forecast data and realtime data are divided into separate directories.
 Access to this storage account is controlled with an account SAS token.

 [Storage](/code/terraform/modules/azure/storage/main.tf)